For the purposes of CIPF coverage, an account must be

 ETFs can be classified into two broad categories: physical and synthetic.
 Physical ETFs hold individual securities or physical assets such as commodities.
 Synthetic ETFs use derivatives to replicate the exposure of physical ETFs.

 For purposes of CIPF coverage, a member firm is generally considered insolvent on the date that a court appoints a trustee in bankruptcy, receiver, liquidator or similar type of insolvency official for the member firm.
-If such an official is not appointed, CIPF generally considers a member firm to be insolvent on the date clients no longer have unrestricted access to their accounts if, for example, the member firm is suspended by New SRO.
+If such an official is not appointed, CIPF generally considers a member firm to be insolvent on the date clients no longer have unrestricted access to their accounts if, for example, the member firm is suspended by CIRO.

 An investment fund (as such term is used in the context of this website) is a professionally managed investment vehicle that pools money of individuals and corporations and invests it in products such as shares, bonds, and foreign exchange, in an effort to achieve a specific objective over time.
 Two examples of investment funds are mutual funds and exchange-traded funds (ETFs).